Before the Case

 - The signatures of both people.

 Keep a copy of the agreement in a safe place.

 Before filing a case in small claims court, it's important to decide whether going to court is the best way to solve your problem.
-Many counties help people resolve disputes informally through their local consumer affairs offices, or through local public or private dispute resolution or mediation programs.

 - Neither you nor the other side will be compensated for your time for preparing and going to court, even if you win.

 - You cannot hire an attorney to represent you in court.
 The lawyer may help you before or after the trial.
 (The costs of hiring an attorney may be high.)

 - If you start a small claims case and lose, you may not appeal the decision.

 - Even if you win in court, the person who owes you money may still refuse to pay it.
 The court does not collect the money for you.
 There are legal ways to try to force them to pay, but these take a lot of effort and sometimes money.
 You may never get paid or it may take years.